12 Overloading [over]

 When objects of class type are direct-initialized, copy-initialized from an expression of the same or a derived class type ([dcl.init]), or default-initialized, overload resolution selects the constructor.

-For copy-initialization (including default initialization in the context of copy-initialization), the candidate functions are all the converting constructors ([class.conv.ctor]) of that class.
+Otherwise, the candidate functions are all the converting constructors ([class.conv.ctor]) of that class.

 The argument list is the expression-list or assignment-expression of the initializer.